Fixes Previously Addressed

 So how can we accomplish a similar result, but based on our American political system?

-- Second Sunday in December: General Election
+- First Saturday through second Sunday in December: General Election

 Implementing this abbreviated election season requires some national legislation, but even more importantly, it requires a cultural shift.
 People must recognize the value in overhauling our current perpetual campaigning practices, and citizens will have to demand a shortened campaign season.